David Lodge (author)

-David John Lodge (28 January 1935 – 1 January 2025) was an English author and critic.
+David John Lodge (28 January 1935 – 1 January 2025) was an English novelist and critic.
 He was a literature professor at the University of Birmingham until 1987, and some of his novels satirise academic life, notably the "Campus Trilogy" – Changing Places: A Tale of Two Campuses (1975), Small World: An Academic Romance (1984) and Nice Work (1988).
-The second two were shortlisted for the Booker Prize.
+The latter two were shortlisted for the Booker Prize.
 Another theme is Roman Catholicism, beginning from his first published novel The Picturegoers (1960).

 Lodge also wrote television screenplays and three stage plays.
 After retiring, he continued to publish literary criticism.
 His edition of Twentieth Century Literary Criticism (1972) includes essays on 20th-century writers such as T. S. Eliot.
 In 1992, he published The Art of Fiction, a collection of essays on literary techniques with illustrative examples from great authors, such as "Point of View" (Henry James), "The Stream of Consciousness" (Virginia Woolf) and "Interior Monologue" (James Joyce), beginning with "Beginning" and ending with "Ending".

+Lodge's works were widely recognised with literary, and other national and international honours.
+He was appointed Chevalier de l'Ordre des Arts et des Lettres in 1997 and became a Commander of the Order of the British Empire (CBE) the following year.

 Biography

-Lodge was born in Brockley, south-east London.
+Lodge was born in Dulwich and brought up in nearby Brockley, south-east London.
 His family home until 1959 was 81 Millmark Grove, a residential street of 1930s terraced houses between Brockley Cross and Barriedale.
 His father, a saxophonist, played in a dance band.
 Lodge's first published novel, The Picturegoers (1960), draws on early experiences in "Brickley" (based on Brockley) and his childhood home, which he revisits again in later novels, Therapy (1995), Deaf Sentence (2008) and Quite A Good Time to be Born: A Memoir (2015).
 The Second World War forced Lodge and his mother to evacuate to Surrey and Cornwall.
 He attended the Catholic St Joseph's Academy, Blackheath.

 University studies

 In 1952, Lodge entered University College London, where he gained a first-class Bachelor of Arts degree in 1955.
 There he met his future wife, Mary Frances Jacob, as a fellow student, when they were 18.
-Meanwhile, he wrote a first, unpublished novel (1953): The Devil, the World and the Flesh.
+He wrote a first, unpublished novel (1953): The Devil, the World and the Flesh.
 After graduating from university, Lodge spent two years in the Royal Armoured Corps on national service, which provided a basis for his novel Ginger You're Barmy.
 He then returned to London University, earning a Master of Arts in 1959 for a thesis on "The Catholic Novel from the Oxford Movement to the Present Day".